Ibrahim-Elmasry/ANDROID-Resturant-Template/README.md

 Android Food Ordering App made with Java

 # Features:
-- Login, Logout and Signup using Firebase .
+- Login, Logout and Signup using Firebase & FaceBook.
 - Manage and personalize your account.
 - Beautiful UI with Carousel and nice Color combinations.
 - Offline Capabilities.